top of page

 Through our Co-Founders, 4 Black women agriculturalists committed to right relationship with land, our lead co-conspirator and YOU, we are closing the unresolved wealth gap impacting Detroit Black Farmers' ability to purchase vacant land in one of America's Blackest cities.
 We honorably steward this transformation by supporting Detroit Black Farmers with land acquisition, farm support, infrastructure and equipment readiness, and building food sovereignty in community.

-The Detroit Black Farmers are our annual awardees.
+#DetroitBlackFarmers are our annual awardees.
 From expanding their farms and gardens to combat blight, providing produce, meals and knowledge to their neighbors, and courageously growing on land despite being unable to afford it, they lead the charge towards an abundant ecosystem rooted in land security, local produce, food sovereignty and community care.
-We are, the Detroit Black Farmer, and we are, the Detroit Black Farmer Land Fund.

 HOW DO WE DO IT?

-But we know too that many hands make light work.
-Thank you - our nation of grassroots supporters - who believed, like us, that WE can support, create, fund and sustain, the Detroit that we want and deserve.
+Thank you - to our ever growing nation of grassroots supporters - who believed, like us, that TOGETHER, we can support, create, fund and sustain, the Detroit that we want and deserve.

 Keep supporting, keep sharing and keep uplifting our to balance the inequities we have all witnessed here in Detroit.
 We can MAKE this change - together.